 - To develop and share resources being used and being developed

-The Biotechnology Reference Group (BRG) was established by the Governing Board of The Canadian Council of Churches in 1999 as a reference group, a clearinghouse for the gathering and exchange of information on biotechnology.
-Both the Commission on Faith and Witness and the Commission on Justice and Peace are represented on the Biotechnology Reference Group and see the work of the Biotechnology Reference Group work as their own.
+The Faith and Life Sciences Reference Group was established by the Governing Board of The Canadian Council of Churches in 1999 as a reference group, a clearinghouse for the gathering and exchange of information on biotechnology.
+Both the Commission on Faith and Witness and the Commission on Justice and Peace are represented on the Faith and Life Sciences Reference Group and see the work of the Faith and Life Sciences Reference Group work as their own.

 The Mandate of the Interfaith Reference Group involves both ecumenical engagement about religious diversity and continued ecumenical engagement with different religions.
 The foundational work will be in-house engagement with the participation of the member churches focusing on interfaith matter.
 The group may make contact with different religions, build relationships, and build foundations for addressing common concerns.
 The programmatic focus of the group is information sharing, education, theological reflection, and building relationships.